joshchew24/notes/CPSC 330/Feature Engineering.md

 ### Discretization
 - bucketing or binning
 	- transforming numeric features into categorical features
+- the model learns how each bin is associated with the target variable
+	- in `Ridge`, the model learns the optimal coefficients (slopes) associated with each bin
 - `KBinsDiscretizer`
 ```python
 from sklearn.preprocessing import KBinsDiscretizer